hyungccho/backbone_material/projects/w7d3-journal-app.md

       from the form.
     * Call `Model#save` with the attributes as the first argument, and an [options-hash][model-save] as the second argument.
-    * On success, redirect back to the index page.
+    * On success, navigate to the post's show page.
 Use `Backbone.history.navigate(url, {trigger: true})`.
       * **Note:** You'll have issues if you forget `{trigger: true}`.
-    * On failure, re-render the form with errors.
-      * Note that since you don't want to lose the user input, you may want to parameterize your form template with an attributes object.
+    * On failure, inject the validation errors into the page.
+Make sure that you don't lose the user's input, though.

 [model-save]: http://backbonejs.org/#Model-save
 [jquery-serialize]: https://github.com/appacademy/js-curriculum/blob/master/w6d5/ajax-remote-forms.md
 [router-docs]: http://backbonejs.org/#Router-navigate

-### Phase IV and a half: build new objects with `PostForm`
+### New

 * Add a `#/posts/new` route.
 * In the route, build a new, blank `Post` object.
 * Pass the new `Post` model to the `PostForm` view.
 * Also pass the `Posts` collection to the `PostForm` (as attribute `collection`).
-* On save, add the model to the collection use the `{ merge: true }` option then use `Backbone.history.navigate` to redirect to the posts index.
+* On save, `add` the model to the collection.
+Then use `Backbone.history.navigate` to navigate to the post's show page.
+  * You might worry that we'll create duplicate posts when we `add` the post model to our collection after editing a preexisting model.
+    However, by default, Backbone will ignore attempts to add a model to a collection if a model with the same `id` already exists in the collection.
+  * Now you might worry that the collection's copy of the model won't have a post's updated attributes after we edit it.
+However, as long as you use the `getOrFetch` pattern when passing your model to the PostForm view for editing, then there's no such thing as "the collection's copy of the model."
+The collection's model and the view's model are the same object in memory.

 ## Phase V: `listenTo`